 - manage and control the spread of plant pests and diseases within Victoria

-- enhance market access for plants and plant products in local, interstate and overseas markets.
+- facilitate market access for plants and plant products in local, interstate and overseas markets.

-- prevent the spread of grape phylloxera and potato cyst nematode to uninfested parts of Victoria
+- requiring certificates to be used in specified circumstances to prevent the entry of grape phylloxera and potato cyst nematode into Victoria

 - prevent the spread of plant pests or diseases from declared restricted areas

-- prescribe types of fruits for the purposes of traceability
+- prescribing types of fruits for the purposes of traceability

 Orders made under the Plant Biosecurity Act 2010:

-- may prohibit the movement of certain material into Victoria to prevent the entry into Victoria of exotic pests and diseases detected in other States or Territories
+- may prohibit the movement of certain material to prevent the entry into Victoria of exotic pests and diseases detected in other States or Territories

 - allow areas in Victoria to be declared, and conditions imposed on the movement of certain materials, to prevent the entry of a pest or disease into that area

-- allow areas in Victoria to be declared, and conditions imposed on the movement of certain materials, to prevent the spread of a pest or disease from that area.
-Current plant biosecurity Orders are summarised below.
-The Orders can be accessed from the Victorian Government Gazette website.
+- allow areas in Victoria to be declared, and conditions imposed on the movement of certain materials, to prevent the spread of a pest or disease from that area

 Orders are in place to prevent the entry of the following pests or diseases into Victoria by restricting or prohibiting the movement of specified plants, plant materials and other items: